buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcFilter.md

 # IfcFilter

-A filter is an apparatus used to remove particulate or gaseous matter from fluids and gases.
+A filter is an apparatus used to remove particulate or gaseous matter from fluids and gases.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >